 Aims and benefits

-In addition to the countries where the actions have taken place, many EASNIE member countries have been involved in peer-learning activities associated with TSI/SRSP actions: Estonia, Finland, Germany, Greece, Ireland, Italy, Malta, Norway, Poland, Portugal, Serbia, Sweden, United Kingdom (Scotland).
+In addition to the countries where the actions have taken place, other EASNIE member countries contribute to and learn from shared policy development experiences.
+Many EASNIE member countries have been involved in peer-learning activities associated with TSI/SRSP actions: Estonia, Finland, Germany, Greece, Ireland, Italy, Lithuania, Malta, Norway, Poland, Portugal, Serbia, Sweden, United Kingdom (Scotland).

 The TSI work benefits EASNIE and all its member countries, as the lessons learnt and experience gained interlink and create synergies with other EASNIE activities.
 Similarly, EASNIE’s knowledge in other areas feeds into its TSI activities.